JacLight/mintflow/packages/plugins/PLUGIN_MAPPING.md

 - `send_message`: Sends a text message to a Mattermost channel
 - `custom_api_call`: Makes a custom API call to the Mattermost API for advanced use cases

+### snowflake (from snowflake)

+The snowflake plugin provides integration with Snowflake, a cloud data platform, allowing you to execute SQL queries, list databases, schemas, and tables, and describe table structures.

+**Actions:**

+- `execute_query`: Execute a custom SQL query on your Snowflake instance
+- `list_databases`: Get a list of all databases in your Snowflake account
+- `list_schemas`: Get a list of all schemas in a specific database
+- `list_tables`: Get a list of all tables in a specific schema
+- `describe_table`: Get detailed information about a table's structure
+- `custom_api_call`: Make a custom API call to the Snowflake REST API

 ### square (from square)